Jeanvit/vimrc/README.md

 # Jean's .VIMRC

-This is my .vimrc I'm currently using.
+This is the .vimrc I'm currently using.

 # Plugins